RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: OpenVPN webui: TLS Reneg and Connection Retry wouldn't let you enter -1 as value.
    - FIXED: Layout issues on the DHCP page (one in Asus code, another in Merlin code)
+   - FIXED: Beeline Corbina was unable to connect to PPTP/L2TP server due to DNS issues.
    - CHANGED: System log starts at the bottom (backported from GPL 314)
+   - CHANGED: Dual WAN is no longer enabled in regular builds - too many issues with it at this point.
+Regular USB failover still works.

 3.0.0.4.260.21: